epogrebnyak/justpath/README.md

 justpath show
 ```

-Sort them alphabetically:
+Sort them alphabetically[^1]:

 ```console
 justpath show --sort
 ```

+[^1]: Sorting helps to view and analyze `PATH`.
+Do not put a sorted `PATH` back on your system as you are likely to loose useful information about path resolution order.

-What are the paths with `bin`?
+What are the paths that contain `bin` string?

 ```console
 justpath show --includes bin